-The Pilbara Inshore Islands Nature Reserves are mostly small, remote islands that are important breeding and resting places for migratory shorebirds, seabirds and marine turtles.
-Several threatened species rely on the islands as a refuge protected from disturbance or threats like introduced predators, light/noise pollution, wildfire and vehicles on beaches.
+These remote islands are important breeding and resting places for migratory shorebirds, seabirds and marine turtles.
+Several threatened species rely on the islands as a refuge protected from disturbance or threats like introduced predators, light or noise pollution, bushfire and vehicles on beaches.

-Four species of marine turtle (green, loggerhead, hawksbill and flatback) nest on inshore islands with major nesting beaches on the Muirons, Locker, Thevenard, Serrurier and Sholl Islands.
+Four species of marine turtle (green, loggerhead, hawksbill and flatback) nest on the islands with major nesting beaches on North Muiron, South Muiron, Locker, Thevenard, Serrurier and Sholl Islands.

 Around one million wedge-tailed shearwaters migrate to the area each year.
-They visit the islands (particularly the Muiron’s and Serrurier) from July onwards in order to prepare a burrow for nesting in when November arrives.
+They visit the islands (particularly the Muiron Islands and Serrurier Island) from July onwards in order to prepare a burrow for nesting when November arrives.
 During the day the adult birds are out feeding and return to their burrows every evening.
-Bird species that live on the islands all year round include the Beach Stone-curlew, Pied and Sooty Oystercatcher and Fairy Tern.
+Bird species that live on the islands year-round include the beach stone-curlews, pied and sooty oystercatchers and fairy terns.

 Island biosecurity – prepare before you go

 Introduced organisms pose a major threat to island ecosystems.
 You can help protect the islands by ensuring that when you visit you check your clothes and gear are clean of any soil, seeds, invertebrates (like ants) and vertebrates (like house mice or Asian house geckos).
 Check under boot laces, and in the corners of pockets of clothes and bags.
 It only takes a short time and can mean all the difference to the protection of the species that rely on the islands.